sarvex/jina-now/README.md

 <img width="547" alt="question-deployment" src="https://user-images.githubusercontent.com/11627845/170256038-8c44a5b8-985a-4fe7-af5d-16df0244f4bb.png">

 In case of local deployment, you will be asked where you want to deploy it.
 Jina NOW reads your local .kube/config and lists all kubernetes clusters you have access to.
 If you don't want to use an existing cluster, you can create a new one locally.

 <img width="643" alt="question-cluster" src="https://user-images.githubusercontent.com/11627845/170256027-99798fae-3ec4-42dc-8737-843f4a23f941.png">

 After the program execution is finished, two links will be shown to you.
-The first one brings you to a playground where you can run example queries and experiment with the search case.
+The first one brings you to the swagger UI which is useful for frontend integration.
-The second URL leads you to the swagger UI which is useful for Frontend integration.
+The second URL leads you to a playground where you can run example queries and experiment with the search case.

 <img width="709" alt="Screenshot 2022-05-26 at 16 34 56" src="https://user-images.githubusercontent.com/11627845/170511632-c741a418-1246-4c23-aadd-cfd74d783f6b.png">